thosgood/this-weeks-finds/markdown/151-200/week189.md

     >γ wave burst simultaneously. (even better is if the propagation
     >rate were different then we'd have a cool yardstick).

 We may see that from γ ray bursters, someday.
-We don\'t know how γ ray bursters work well enough to know how much gravitational radiation they produce.
+We don't know how γ ray bursters work well enough to know how much gravitational radiation they produce.